 - Allow any moisture to evaporate overnight by keeping the battery compartment open.

-- Avoid keeping hearing aid batteries in environments that have extreme cold or hot temperatures.
+- Avoid keeping the batteries in environments that have extreme cold or hot temperatures.

 Hearing Aid Batteries in Rye, NY